Springdale Mall: Renovations

-Springdale Mall was purchased in 1997 by CBL & Associates Properties.
+Springdale Mall was purchased in 1997 by CBL & Associates Properties, who had planned a substantial expansion of mall space in front of the Montgomery Ward building.
 In August 1998, Mercantile Stores, the owners of Gayfers and a host of regional department store nameplates, was purchased by Arkansas-based Dillard's.
 Although a full-line Dillard's was present across the street in Bel Air Mall, Dillard's initially maintained the former Gayfers at Springdale as a full-line Dillard's as well.

-Also in 1998, Montgomery Ward closed its doors at Springdale Mall; the former Montgomery Ward space was later replaced with Burlington Coat Factory.
-The adjacent Toys "R" Us store was also shuttered in favor of a newer store nearby.
+Also in 1998, Montgomery Ward closed its doors at Springdale Mall and its 104,000 square foot space was replaced with Burlington Coat Factory in Spring 1999.
+Office supply retailer Staples opened a 24,000 square foot store adjacent to the main entrance in fall 1999.
+In 2004, Toys "R" Us relocated to a new store on the site of the former Bel Air Village shopping center.

 Throughout the late 1990s and into the 2000s, several more big-box stores were added to the mall's tenant roster.
 The first of these, Goody's Family Clothing, was added in 1998, followed by Staples and Linens 'n Things, both of which took up portions of the east mall.
 The former "west mall" from McRae's to Dillard's was gutted in 2001 for a Best Buy while Dillard's itself closed a year later.